 The park is themed around Alice in Wonderland.
 So, you may well encounter Alice, The Mad Hatter, or the Queen of Hearts as you explore.
 And there are loads of brilliant rides to choose from, too, including a hedge maze, log flume, swinging ship, and runaway train.
 Kids love the massive indoor Aztec Adventure Play Centre, while my favourite was always the Battle Boats – bumper boats armed with water squirters!

-Latest Update – September 2020: Adventure Wonderland have been awarded the “we’re good to go” mark confirming they have all the necessary safety procedures in place.
-They are open daily with a morning and afternoon session to enable cleaning to take place in between.
+Latest Update – November 2020: Adventure Wonderland have been awarded the “we’re good to go” mark confirming they have all the necessary safety procedures in place.
+They will be closed for the November lockdown but are already taking bookings for their Christmas shows in December.

 2. Bournemouth Oceanarium